A Learning Community for New & Early Career Lecturers has been established to assist staff as they transition into their new role in MTU.

 This learning community was officially launched by Dr Barry O’Connor, President CIT on Thursday, 1st March 2018.

 Membership is open to all lecturing staff member but is, perhaps, most relevant to those who have recently joined MTU, i.e. in the last 5 years.

 - To develop our teaching and learning practice

-- To develop our understanding and awareness of CIT Policies & Procedures
+- To develop our understanding and awareness of MTU Policies & Procedures

 - To provide support to each other on our teaching & learning journey

 What has this learning community identified as its needs?

 From initial consultations with the group, it was found that the following were perceived to be the main needs of the group: